 January 17 marks 31 years since the Cleveland Elementary School shooting in Stockton, California

-January 17 marks 31 years since a 26-year-old man drove to Cleveland Elementary School in Stockton, California, armed with an assault rifle and a 9mm Taurus semi automatic handgun.
+On January 17, 1989, a 26-year-old man drove to Cleveland Elementary School in Stockton, California, armed with an assault rifle and a 9mm Taurus semi-automatic handgun.
 First, he set his car on fire behind the school.
 Then he walked into the schoolyard where some 300 students were playing during recess.
 He opened fire with the assault rifle, and within just three minutes, he fired off at least 105 rounds, killing five students and wounding more than 30 others.
 After the carnage, he picked up his handgun and shot himself.

 All five students killed were between the ages of six and nine, and were the children of Southeast Asian refugees.